code4policy/Team-A3/r/data/readme.md

 - deaths_per_case.csv - data output from r containing a FIPS code, county name, and rate of deaths per COVID case (in %)
 - pm25.csv - data output from r containing a FIPS code, county name, and annual mean 24-hr PM2.5 concentrations
 - poverty.csv - data output from r containing a FIPS code, county name, and percentage of all people living in poverty in that county.
+- poverty-by-county.csv - data input from the Economic Research Service of the US Department of Agriculture

 # Header 1